decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting my learning of SQL and PostgreSQL

+## 2024-12-02.
+Documentation

+Today I have read up to point "5.11.1.
+Caveats" in the documentation.

+I have also started a PostgreSQL Q and A. Thereby I want to make my reading somewhat more enjoyable.
+You can see it in the file `postgresql-qanda.md`, at https://github.com/decision-making-mike/sql-postgresql-learning/blob/main/postgresql-qanda.md.

 ## 2024-11-27.
 Documentation

 Today I have read up to point "5.9.
 Row Security Policies" in the documentation.